Everything you need to know about King Charles Spaniels

 The King Charles Spaniel is closely related to the Cavalier King Charles Spaniel.
 But despite the similar look and name, they are different breeds!
 But their history is pretty linked.

 The King Charles Spaniel, also known as the English Toy Spaniel in America, has a long history as a companion dog.
-They became recognisable in England in the 17th century.
-They’re named after King Charles II who loved the breed.
-In fact, most portraits of the king will also feature one of his furry friends.
-He owned them throughout his life and kept them around so often, many facts (and fables) exist about what he let them get up to.
+They became all the rage in England in the 17th century.
+They’re named after King Charles II who loved them.
+In fact, most portraits of thim also feature one of his furry friends.
+He owned them throughout his life and many facts (and fables) exist about what he let them get up to.
 Like going into Parliament!

-In the early 20th century, people wanted to bring back the original look of the spaniels from the time of King Charles II, with a longer snout.
-This led to the creation of the Cavalier King Charles Spaniel.
-They’re now their own recognised breed.
+In the early 20th century, people wanted to bring back the original look of the spaniels from the time of King Charles II.
+In other words, they wanted a longer snout.
+This led to the creation of the Cavalier King Charles Spaniel, which is it's own recognised breed.

 Appearance